This post may contain affiliate links. Please see my disclosure policy for details.

 The film production team made it snow heavily on the castle grounds with fake snow!
-Apparently, It was a nightmare to clean up afterwards and staff kept finding it inside the castle for months.
+Apparently, It was a nightmare to clean up afterward and the staff kept finding it inside the castle for months.

 If you head through to the inner courtyard archway, this is the spot where Hagrid drags the Hogwarts Christmas Tree through to the Great Hall.

 5. The Main Courtyard – In between classes

 I think one of the most memorable scenes of the first movie is when Ron makes fun of Hermione after their charms class and says “it’s Levi-O-Sa, not Levi-o-SA”!
 Who didn’t keep saying that as a kid?!